AzureAD/microsoft-authentication-library-for-js/1-Authentication/4-sign-in-device-code/README.md

 ## Overview

-This sample demonstrates a Node headless application that authenticates users with the [device code flow](https://learn.microsoft.com/azure/active-directory/develop/v2-oauth2-device-code) against Azure AD CIAM.
+This sample demonstrates a Node headless application that authenticates users with the [device code flow](https://learn.microsoft.com/azure/active-directory/develop/v2-oauth2-device-code) against Azure AD for Customers.

 ## Scenario

-1. The client Node headless application uses MSAL Node to sign-in a user and obtain a JWT [ID Token](https://aka.ms/id-tokens) from **Azure AD CIAM**.
+1. The client Node headless application uses MSAL Node to sign-in a user and obtain a JWT [ID Token](https://aka.ms/id-tokens) from **Azure AD for Customers**.
-1. The **ID Token** proves that the user has successfully authenticated against **Azure AD CIAM**.
+1. The **ID Token** proves that the user has successfully authenticated against **Azure AD for Customers**.

 ![Scenario Image](./ReadmeFiles/topology.png)